flimflam-austin/hugo-cms-test/content/quick_reads/20180222-18-02-21-calorie-counting/index.md

       * Goal: To test whether genetics determines what diets work for certain people and not others.

-      * Findings: **Quality over quantity mattered.** Type of food, not calories, led to weight loss.
+      * Findings:**Quality over quantity mattered.** Type of food, not calories, led to weight loss.

       * BTW: Genetics alone doesn’t determine ability to lose weight.
     _key: card-3-bc22f703-c517-4095-8cd5-a4deb365de3c
   - order: 3
+    useCheckmark: false
     body: >-
       ## Meanwhile…In A Restaurant Near You…

-      * “Menu labeling” aka “calorie counting” expected to be required of all restaurants with more than 20 locations in the U.S by **May 7, 2018**.
+      * “Menu labeling” aka “calorie counting” expected to be required of all restaurants with more than 20 locations in the U.S by**May 7, 2018**.

       * Obama-era policy related to health care law.

       * Current FDA Director supports implementation.
     _key: card-4-495253fd-c3a6-4dea-a4fc-e039b012cfbb
   - order: 4
+    useCheckmark: true
     body: >-
       ‘I think one place we go wrong is telling people to figure out how many calories they eat and then telling them to cut back on 500 calories, which